rRMSAnalyzer: package to analyze RiboMethSeq data

 function expects an “annot”

-parameter which must be a dataframe object that contains the following
+argument which must be a dataframe object that contains the following

 three mandatory columns :